 - Main Street organizations

 Post a call for members with Massachusetts Service Alliance, an organization that connects volunteers with opportunities from across the state.
 LCCs may use this resource (via Mass Cultural Council’s agency profile) whenever they are seeking new members and can leave it up for one year.
-Get directions for creating a volunteer posting on the MSA web site.

 Changing leadership can create challenges because it can be difficult to transfer the knowledge gained and relationships formed by the LCC Chair while in office.
 Chairs and other officers must have a good understanding of both state guidelines and council priorities, procedures, and legal requirements.
 Consider the following strategies to encourage members to serve as chair or in other leadership roles: